 And there’s already a good proof-of-concept for the idea of using enzymes to treat diseases caused by accumulated lysosomal wastes: the use of “enzyme replacement therapy” in lysosomal storage disorders.
 Lysosomal storage disorders (such as Gaucher's disease) are rare congenital disorders, in which people are born lacking the ability to deal with some of the waste products that the rest of us easily metabolize.
 Many of these diseases are the result of the victims either lacking the gene for an enzyme that the rest of us use to degrade particular wastes in our lysosomes, or having mutated versions of those genes, resulting in enzymes that don’t work well.
-Today, many of these diseases are successfully treated by injecting patients with the missing or defective enzyme, modified to travel through the cell membrane. and further work is underway to make these treatments even more effective by using gene therapy to let the affected cells produce the enzyme themselves.
+Today, many of these diseases are successfully treated by injecting patients with a version of the missing or defective enzyme that has been modified to travel through the cell membrane.
+Further work is underway to enable the affected cells to produce the enzymes themselves, using gene therapy.

-What we need is an equivalent therapy for the diseases and disabilities of aging caused by the wastes that accumulate in the macrophages of people as a result of aging instead of mutations.
+What we need is an equivalent therapy for the diseases and disabilities of aging caused by the wastes that accumulate in the lysosome over time.
 One such therapy would deliver enzymes capable of breaking down toxic cholesterol byproducts to the macrophages in the artery wall.
 This would allow still-healthy macrophages to do a better job of removing toxic materials from the artery wall, while rehabilitating diseased macrophages trapped in atherosclerotic plaques, allowing them to mobilize out of the lesions.
 Nascent plaques would be prevented from happening, and existing ones would regress, allowing the diseased artery to heal.
-The same approach would similarly arrest and reverse the loss of the key cells in the back of the eye whose loss and dysfunction causes the loss of vision in macular degeneration, and help restore normal function in neurons in Alzheimer’s, Parkinson’s, and other neurological disorders.
+The same approach would similarly arrest and reverse the loss of the key cells in the back of the eye whose death or dysfunction causes the blindness of macular degeneration, and help restore normal function in neurons in Alzheimer’s, Parkinson’s, and other neurological disorders.

 Research Funded by SENS Research Foundation